frontity/docs/docs/api-reference-1/frontity.md

 const { state, actions, libraries } = useConnect();
 ```

-It's a React hook that returns the Frontity state, allowing the component to to consume `state`, `actions` and `libraries` in components without passing them as props.
+It's a React hook that returns the Frontity state, allowing the component to consume `state`, `actions` and `libraries` in components without passing them as props.

 Note that `useConnect` must be used inside components connected to Frontity using [`connect`](frontity.md#connect) with the `injectProps` option set to `false`.